-Why do people sweat when they fall asleep.
+Why does a person sweat when falling asleep?
 Night sweats in men: causes and treatment

-Some men are worried about regular sweating at night, but they do not attach due importance to this.
-At the same time, this problem can signal not only the wrong lifestyle of the stronger sex, but also serious changes in the body, as well as diseases that need to be treated.
+Some men are bothered by regular night sweats, but they do not give it due importance.
+At the same time, this problem can signal not only an incorrect lifestyle of a representative of the stronger sex, but also serious changes in the body, as well as diseases that need to be treated.

 Attention!
 Often, the causes of heavy sweating in men are not associated with diseases.
-However, if the problem is acute and worries constantly, you should not engage in self-diagnosis.
+However, if the problem is acute and constantly bothers you, you should not engage in self-diagnosis.
 It's better to see a doctor.

-First of all, if you constantly sweat at night, you should eliminate the physical factors that can affect this, namely:
+First of all, if you constantly break into a sweat at night, you should eliminate the physical factors that may influence this, namely:

 1. It is necessary to monitor the temperature in the room where the man rests and sleeps - it should not exceed 19 degrees.

-2. It is worth moving the bed away from the battery, if it is there.
+2. It is worth moving the bed away from the radiator, if it is located there.

 3. Bed linen should consist of natural materials (mainly cotton).